Adela Navarro Bello: Awards and recognition

 In 2007, Navarro won an International Press Freedom Award from the Committee to Protect Journalists.
 The award is given for journalists who show courage in defending press freedom in the face of attacks, threats or imprisonment.
 CPJ also produced a short video about Navarro Bello and Zeta.
 She is also the recipient of a 2011 International Women's Media Foundation Courage in Journalism award.

 In 1999, Navarro was commissioned by the U.S. Department of State to undertake a six-city U.S. tour with the theme of "migration".
 She has also been awarded the 2008 Prize Ortega y Gasset, given by the country of Spain; the 2009 International Prize of Freedom of the Press, given by Editorial Perfil, Argentina; and the Anna Politkovskaja Prize, Festival Internazionale a Ferrara, Italia in 2009.
 In 2010, the Missouri School of Journalism awarded her its Missouri Honor Medal for Distinguished Service in Journalism.

 In 2012, she was named by Foreign Policy magazine to the FP Top 100 Global Thinkers.
 The following year, she was listed among the "50 Most Powerful Women in Mexico" by Forbes magazine.

 Navarro and Zeta are profiled in the Bernardo Ruiz documentary Reportero.

-In Popular Culture
+In popular culture

 Andrea Nuñez's character, played by Luisa Rubino in season three of Narcos: Mexico, is loosely based on Navarro.